 Why should I join?

 Hands-on learning.
 Go beyond readings and cases.
 Work on a live project with patients, hospital staff and healthcare workers, alongside a top-notch engineering team that can build and test prototypes.

 Broaden your horizons.
 Through your project, work with people from across multiple disciplines.
 Develop and test your ideas with engineers, business developers, intellectual property professionals, investors, healthcare workers and corporate partners.
 This contributes to your interdisciplinary team skills and help you learn to think from multiple and diverse perspectives.

 Build your network.
 We have partnerships with hospitals, accelerators, the investor community, the Wade Institute and other innovation teams in Melbourne.
 This will help you connect with a close-knit network supportive of innovators and entrepreneurs in Australia.

 Make a difference!
 Whether you choose to continue working with your team after graduation or decide to engage in other career opportunities, your participation in BioDesign is a significant contribution to healthcare innovation.
 Invest your time and energy into a project that could end up going to market and making a huge difference to healthcare and patient care.

-Over the past year, we have expanded the emphasis on innovation concepts that can be applied more broadly, i.e., whether you decide to develop a corporate career or join a startup after BioDesign.
+Over the past three years, we have expanded the emphasis on innovation concepts that can be applied more broadly, i.e., whether students decide to develop a corporate career or join a startup after BioDesign.

 BioDesign counts as three consecutive courses for our MBA students.
 But, instead of studying three disconnected courses, elevate your MBA learning experience by embarking on a single coherent journey.
 Tackle a real-world medical problem and master a range of topics, including: needs finding, concept development, design thinking, market analysis, prototyping, intellectual property, regulations, market entry strategy, and partnering for innovation.